-Bloomfield, Friendship and Garfield are our primary areas of ministry, though many of our children also come from East Liberty and Lawrenceville.
+Bloomfield, Friendship, and Garfield are our primary areas of ministry, though many of our children also come from East Liberty, Lawrenceville, Stanton Heights, Larimar, Wilkinsburg and Homestead.
 Garfield has had a population decline since the 1970's due to the steel mill closings and struggle to find meaningful employment.
 Additionally, much of the subsidized housing is in the renovation process, thus requiring many residents to relocate to other communities.

 Lawrenceville and East Liberty have been areas that struggle with unemployment and poverty.
 East Liberty has been designated a Weed and Seed community by the City of Pittsburgh.
 Lawrenceville is part of the 16:62 Design Zone.
 Design Zone is a program funded by the Pittsburgh Partnership for Neighborhood Development and in part through the Urban Redevelopment Authority.

 Wilkinsburg and Homewood are communities that